eskapandr/DataLearn/README.md

 Hi, I'm Andrey, an experienced educational project manager, currently working in IT-education, but have a strong intention to switch to data analytics.

-My learning pathes varies (online courses, blended programs, self-study, pet projects), and Data Learn courses seem to me one of the best free sources to enter the magical world of data-related professions :)
+My learning pathes varies (online courses, blended programs and chatGPT since very recent time), and Data Learn courses seem to me one of the best free sources to enter the magical world of data-related professions :)

-Current repository is for my assignments in Data Learn's Getting Started with Analytics and Data Engineering (DE-101) course.
+Current repository is for my assignments in DE-101 course.

-I commit to this repository from my local machine and use Visual Studio and Windows Git Bash to do so.
+I commit from my local machine and use Visual Studio and Windows Git Bash.

 ✔️ About Data Learn: https://datalearn.ru/